Difegue/TVC-16/content/001-crt-wsl.md

 # Boot 'er up with Xming
 👉 Download and install [Xming](https://sourceforge.net/projects/xming/) on the Windows side.

 vcXsrv is another port of the X server to Windows that's often recommended in [X-on-WSL blogposts](https://www.ctrl.blog/entry/how-to-x-on-wsl), but it didn't work with CRT during my experiments.
-What kind of X server works on what program/WSL version combo is pretty hard to pin down, so if you get an error that looks like `failed to create screen resources` it's probably coming from there.
+You can also try [FreeXer](https://sourceforge.net/projects/freexer/), or Cygwin's X server.

 Once installed, just start it up and go back to Linux:
 ~~~~